 Age Group Awards

 A selection of awards will be presented to athletes in each age group based on the criteria outlined below.
 To be eligible, athletes must attend and compete on a minimum of 60% of the available competition days for U6 to U13 age groups and 25% for U14 to U17 age groups.
-Awards based on an athlete’s performance will use results recorded by Results HQ, character based awards will be determined by the Executive Committee with input from Age Managers.
+Awards based on an athlete’s performance will use results recorded by Results HQ, character based awards will be determined by the Executive Committee with input from Age Managers and Coaches.
+Athletes are eligible to win only one Age Group Award, and in the case of an athlete winning Best All Round and Most Improved, the Most Improved awaed will go to the next best athlete.

 Best All Round Athlete: A trophy is awarded to a boy and girl athlete in each age group who demonstrates outstanding all round performance, measured by their personal best performances across the season.